• Skip to primary navigation

 • 📖 Recipe

 Deviled eggs are often considered as a low carb Easter food, but they make wonderful party foods for any occasion.
-They can be served along with no tahini hummus, black eyed pea salad and potato tuna egg salad.
+They can be served along with no tahini hummus, black eyed pea salad and potato tuna salad.

 If you are after alternative flavors to classic deviled egg recipes for your gatherings, you should give this protein packed Greek yogurt deviled eggs recipe a try!
 They are gluten free and keto appetizers too.